First on CNN: Noninvasive brain treatment for depression proves helpful

 The MRI helps identify the location of the strongest connection between the left dorsolateral prefrontal cortex and a deeper subregion, the subgenual cingulate, which is associated with depression, Kratter said.
 The researchers then send thousands of rapid signals, or pulses, to that location through the electromagnetic coil inside the stimulator on the participant’s scalp, Bentzley said.
 These signals cause the connections to become stronger, thus treating depression.

-This process is administered in ten 10-minute sessions per day for five consecutive days, which is faster than conventional transcranial magnetic stimulation that’s also less precise.
+Patients undergo ten 10-minute sessions per day for five consecutive days.
+The process is faster than conventional transcranial magnetic stimulation, which is also less precise.
 Conventional TMS can take two to three hour-long treatments weekly for four to six weeks, said Dr. Nina Kraguljac, chair of the American Psychiatric Association’s council on research.
 Kraguljac, who wasn’t involved in the study, added that the schedule may be difficult for clinics that are understaffed or only running during business hours, but more convenient for patients taking time away from other responsibilities.

 While SAINT is administered, some patients feel nothing whereas others feel slight discomfort or pain.
 “It felt like my whole brain was a rubber band and they were pulling it back and then letting it go, and it would snap back,” Zeko said.
 “The snaps were very painful but so short that it was not a problem.”

-Note: Correction: A previous version of this story inaccurately stated the name of Dartmouth College.